© 2026 SimplyTrust Software Inc.

 At SimplyTrust, we believe every American family deserves access to basic estate planning documents, regardless of their financial situation.
-A last will, healthcare directive, or power of attorney should not be luxuries reserved for those who can afford expensive legal fees.
-These free tools exist because protecting your loved ones should never be a barrier.
-While we do hope you will consider using our trust service to create and manage a revocable living trust, we are simply happy you are taking the time to protect the ones you love.
+A last will, healthcare directive, or power of attorney are not luxuries reserved for those who can afford expensive legal fees.
+These free tools exist because protecting your loved ones matters.
+We do hope you will consider using our trust service for creating and managing revocable living trusts, but we are simply happy you are taking the time to protect the ones you love.

 No. SimplyTrust is not a law firm.
 This is a self-directed tool that records your choices—we do not review your entries or determine whether this document is appropriate for your situation.
 If you have questions, consult a licensed attorney in your state.